Unknown French boy

-An "unknown French boy" is recorded to have participated as the coxswain for the gold-winning (Note: Olympic medals were not awarded in all events at the 1900 Summer Olympics, but competitors from this period are retroactively categorized by medals corresponding to their placement.) mixed team (which was the Dutch team prior to his joining) in the men's coxed pair rowing competition at the 1900 Summer Olympics.
+An "unknown French boy" is recorded to have participated as the replacement coxswain for the gold-winning (Note: Olympic medals were not awarded in all events at the 1900 Summer Olympics, but competitors from this period are retroactively categorized by medals corresponding to their placement.
+The team was actually awarded a bronze statue titled La Chanson.) mixed team (which was the Dutch team prior to his joining) in the men's coxed pair rowing competition at the 1900 Summer Olympics.
 Believed to possibly be the youngest Olympic medalist in history, the identity of the boy remains unknown and has been the subject of investigation for many years.
 Despite being referred to as the "unknown French boy" in Olympic archives, his nationality is not known with certainty.

 1900 Summer Olympics

-The Dutch coxed pair rowing team initially participated with an adult coxswain named Hermanus Brockmann, but realised that having three adults in the boat made it too heavy.
+The Dutch coxed pair rowing team initially participated with an adult coxswain named Hermanus Brockmann, but after being defeated by a French boat in the qualifying heat, they realized that having three adults in the boat made it too heavy.
 Before the final, the rowers François Brandt and Roelof Klein randomly chose a child from the Parisian crowd to be their new coxswain.
-The boy was so light that they had to add a weight to the boat for it to maintain balance.
-The lighter weight of the boy contributed to the team winning the race, beating the French boat by two-tenths of a second.
+The boy was so light that they had to add a weight to the boat for it to maintain balance with Brandt and Klein.
+The lighter weight of the boy contributed to the team winning the race, beating the French second-place boat by two-tenths of a second.
 After winning, the three posed for a photograph before the boy disappeared back into the crowd.

-Some historians believe the boy was around eight years old when he participated in the Olympics, which would make him the youngest Olympic champion in history.
-However, some researchers such as Tony Bijkerk believe that he was twelve or thirteen years old at the time, which would make him older than Dimitrios Loundras, a Greek gymnast who won bronze at ten years old.
+Olympic historians believe the boy was around eight years old when he participated in the 1900 Olympics, which would make him the youngest Olympic champion in history.
+Some researchers, such as Dutch historian Ton Bijkerk, believe that he was twelve or thirteen years old at the time.